 - University of Amsterdam

 - Chinese University of Hong Kong

 - Aalto University

 Related Articles on Masters Programs in Data Science, Machine Learning, and Analytics

 Both Data Science and machine learning are very inter-related.
 It’s hard to distinguish them at least at the Masters level.
 So, don’t bother to differentiate them.
 Between data science and data analytics, it all depends on your existing skills and learning objectives.

-The course pattern, structure, syllabus everything is quite similar and are interrelated.
+The course pattern, structure, syllabus everything is quite similar and is interrelated.
 But regardless of what program you choose to make sure that you undertake many projects and internships.
 This can provide you with real-time experience in the industry and can fetch in the topmost company.

 More than the name of the degree itself, what matters to employers is that you have real experience working with messy data, applying models, and understanding the business context.
-Under no circumstances, coursework can compare to an internship or even a side project or Kaggle competition to help employers see evidence of your understanding of real data science.
+Under no circumstances, coursework can be compared to an internship or even a side project or Kaggle competition to help employers see evidence of your understanding of real data science.